-One or more specific conditions may be the cause of vulval itch.
+One or more specific conditions may be the cause of a vulval itch.

 Itch due to infections

 Candida albicans infection (vulvovaginal thrush) is the most important microorganism to consider in a postpubertal woman with vulval itch.
 Candida can be a cause of napkin dermatitis in babies.
-Postmenopausal women are unlikely to have Candida albicans infection, unless they are diabetic, they are treated with oestrogen or antibiotics, or candida is secondary to an underlying skin disease.
+Postmenopausal women are unlikely to have Candida albicans infection unless they have diabetes, they are treated with oestrogen or antibiotics, or the overgrowth of candida is secondary to an underlying skin disease.

-There are several less common infections that may cause vulval itch.
+Several less common infections may cause vulval itch.